 ConocoPhillips Alaska, Inc. is Alaska’s largest oil producer and can trace its heritage back to the greatest oil discoveries in Alaska history.
 The company, and its heritage companies, has been a leader in oil and gas exploration and responsible development in the state for more than 50 years, creating economic opportunity in Alaska.
 The primary operated assets are the Kuparuk and Alpine fields on the North Slope.
 Additionally, ConocoPhillips has significant interest in the Prudhoe Bay field and the Trans-Alaska Pipeline System.
 By expanding the Alpine field across a channel of the Colville River, their drill site CD5 became the first commercial oil development on Alaska Native lands within the boundaries of the National Petroleum Reserve-Alaska (NPR-A).
 ConocoPhillips is one of the largest holders of federal and state leases in Alaska, with significant interests in the NPR-A, and other undeveloped acreage on the North Slope.
 In 2016, the company drilled two exploration wells that encountered significant pay in the Bear Tooth Unit in the NPR-A. This discovery, Willow, could produce in excess of 100,000 BOPD.
 The company has proposed a new stand-alone production facility to develop the resource in the Greater Willow Area.
 Assuming timely permit approvals, first oil is planned for the mid-2020s.

 Eni an Italian company with a worldwide presence.
 We are one of the global oil and gas super-players – operating in 71 countries worldwide and employing around 33,000 people.
-Since 2005, Eni has had a varied and growing exploration and development portfolio in Alaska, including leasehold interests in both onshore and offshore Alaska and in the Beaufort sea area.
-Eni owns 100% working interest and is Operator of the Nikaitchuq Field, located on-offshore in the North Slope of Alaska.
-Additionally, Eni has a 30% working interest in the Oooguruk Field operated by Caelus.
+Since 2005, Eni has had a varied and growing exploration and development portfolio in Alaska, including leasehold interests in both onshore and offshore Alaska and in the Beaufort Sea area.
+Eni is the 100% working interest owner and operator of both the Nikaitchuq Field, and the Oooguruk Field located on-offshore in the North Slope of Alaska.

 ExxonMobil explores for oil and natural gas, operates facilities, and markets products around the world.
 Its history in Alaska spans more than 90 years.
 ExxonMobil is the operator of the Point Thomson Unit, located 60 miles east of Prudhoe Bay.
 Additionally, ExxonMobil has working interests in Prudhoe Bay, Kuparuk, and Endicott fields on Alaska’s North Slope.
 During 2015 ExxonMobil’s average daily production in Alaska was approximately 95,000 barrels of oil equivalent per day.